 Is "Best Effort" Internet Enough For Your Business?

 Cable internet is a “best effort” service, so there is no remedy to the homeowner if the bandwidth is not available, or if the

 In reality, best effort services like DSL and cable internet can be enough to meet the needs of some businesses.
 If the business just needs to do internet surfing and email, a residential based network is a good value.

 But if the business leverages the internet for productivity and enterprise applications, then it makes sense to get committed bandwidth with robust performance and a strong SLA to assure that all of the days will be productive.

 Learn more about business internet solutions from One Ring Networks.
-We offer dedicated fiber and fixed wireless solutions to business customers in Georgia, Texas and Southern California.
+We offer dedicated fiber and fixed wireless solutions to business customers in California, Georgia, Texas, Maryland and Arizona.
 Contact us today for a free quote.